-The information required by Item 403 of Regulation S-K is incorporated herein by reference from Streamline Health's Definitive Proxy Statement for its Annual Stockholder's Meeting to be held on May 23, 2007 from the information appearing under the caption "Stock Ownership by Certain Beneficial Owners and Management".
+The information required by Item 403 of Regulation S-K is incorporated herein by reference from Streamline Health's Definitive Proxy Statement for its Annual Stockholder's Meeting to be held on May 21, 2008 from the information appearing under the caption "Stock Ownership by Certain Beneficial Owners and Management".

 Securities authorized for issuance under equity compensation plans required by Item 201(d) of Regulation S-K are as follows:

-P lan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) exerc out option ited-average rise price of tstanding is, warrants id rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders 461,500(1 & 2) \$ 2.50 915,000(3 & 4) Total 461,500(1 & 2) \$ 2.50 915,000(3 & 4)
+Number of Number of securities securities to be remaining available issued upon Weigh ted-average for future issuance exercise of exerci ise price of under equity outstanding out standing compensation plans options, warrants option s, warrants (excluding securities Plan category and rights and rights and rights reflected in column (a)) - (a) (b) (c) Equity compensation plans approved by security holders 409,000(1, 2 & 3) \$ 2.46 875,000(3 & 4) Total 409,000(1, 2 & 3) \$ 2.46 875,000(3 & 4)

-(1) Includes 15,000 options that can be exercised under the 1996 non-employee Director's Stock Option Plan and 361,500 options that can be exercised under the 1996 Employee Stock Option Plan.

-- (2) Includes 85,000 options which can be exercised by directors under the 2005 Incentive Compensation Plan. - (3) Excludes 339,330 shares that can be issued under the 1996 Employee Stock Purchase Plan, which is more fully described in footnote 8 of the enclosed Notes to Consolidated Financial Statements. - (4) Excludes Warrants issued in connection with the 1998 Long-term debt to acquire 750,000 shares at \$3.87, which is more fully described in footnote 3 of the enclosed Notes to Consolidated Financial Statements.
-See ITEM 7, MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS - Long-term Debt for additional information.

-(5) The Company does not have any equity compensation plans that have not been approved by the Company's Stockholders.
+- (1) Includes 15,000 options that can be exercised under the 1996 non-employee Director's Stock Option Plan and 269,000 options that can be exercised under the 1996 Employee Stock Option Plan. - (2) Includes 125,000 options that can be exercised by directors under the 2005 Incentive Compensation Plan. - (3) Excludes 321,909 shares that can be issued under the 1996 Employee Stock Purchase Plan, which is more fully described in footnote 8 of the enclosed Notes to Consolidated Financial Statements. - (4) Excludes Warrants issued in connection with the 1998 Long-term debt to acquire 750,000 shares at \$3.87, which is more fully described in footnote 3 of the enclosed Notes to Consolidated Financial Statements.
+See ITEM 7, MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS Long-term Debt for additional information. - (5) The Company does not have any equity compensation plans that have not been approved by the Company's Stockholders.